rogovski/pyCommon/README.md

 EVENTs are generated in response to COMMANDs.
 EVENTs are always named after past tense verbs

+### pyCommon.data.frame

+container that imbues a pandas data frame with extra functionality

 ### pyCommon.data.query

 utilities for querying datasources. includes pandas dataframes, sql stores,